 1. (4.08 E page 25)

 The tenured faculty of each department shall establish a procedure for post-tenure review.
 These procedures must be approved by the dean of the college and the Provost.
-Each department establishes a PTR committee with at least three tenured departmental colleagues, excluding the department head.
+Each department establishes a PTR committee (approved by the departmental faculty) with at least three tenured departmental colleagues, excluding the department head.
 Whenever a department finds it impossible to form a committee containing at least three tenured faculty, the matter will be referred to the Provost.
-The Provost, in consultation with the tenured faculty of the department and the dean of the college, will, by selecting tenured faculty from similar departments, constitute a committee of three tenured faculty for the department.
+The Provost, with the approval of the tenured faculty of the department and the dean of the college, will, by selecting tenured faculty from similar departments, constitute a committee of three tenured faculty for the department.
+Faculty members being reviewed are not permitted to select a member of the committee.
+However, this does not preclude such faculty members from voting on committee membership along with their colleagues.

-2. (4.10 C page 40) The Faculty Post-Tenure Review Appeals Committee.
+2. (4.10 C2 page 40) The Faculty Post-Tenure Review Appeals Committee.
 Why is this section needed?
 See note on GA letter dated May 13, 2009.

 2. Duties and responsibilities

 a.
-The committee is authorized to hear, mediate, and advise with respect to the adjustment of grievances of faculty members of the general faculty who have concerns relating to the post-tenure review.
-The power of the committee is solely to hear representations by the persons directly involved in the appeal, to mediate voluntary adjustments by the parties, to hold a hearing if necessary, and to inform appropriate administrative officials.
+The committee is authorized to hear, and advise with respect to the adjustment of grievances of faculty members of the general faculty who have concerns relating to the post-tenure review.
+The power of the committee is solely to hear representations by the persons directly involved in the appeal and to hold a hearing if necessary, and to inform appropriate administrative officials.
+The mediation hearing shall be conducted by someone other than a member of the Faculty Post-Tenure Review Committee and be closed to the public unless the faculty member requests otherwise.
 The decision of the Post-Tenure Review Appeals Committee will be binding.
 Adjustment in favor of an aggrieved faculty member will be given to the Chancellor only after the dean, department head, or other administrative official most directly empowered to adjust it has been given similar advice and has not acted upon it within a reasonable time.

 b.
 Appeals within the province of this committee include all those matters related to the faculty member's post-tenure review status.